 Why France is the best place to go this summer

-Contact-free travel options, plentiful self-catering accommodation and vast open countryside – make the most of the travel corridor now confirmed between England and France
+France has contact-free travel options, plentiful self-catering accommodation and vast open countryside

 Travelling by Eurotunnel would mean you could stay in your car for the whole journey.
 There are no baggage restrictions so you can pack all you need to feel comfortable and could even bring a bike to enjoy France’s many cycle routes, and those with a campervan will be in their element.
 It is only 35 minutes from Folkstone to Calais and from there l’Hexagone is your oyster (be sure to pack a flask of coffee and some croissants to keep you going if you plan a long drive).